-3.2.2 Radio emission profiles Radio synchrotron profiles allow us to confirm and quantify the proposed unified model for the cluster radio halo emission.
+3.2.2 Radio emission profiles Radio synchrotron profiles allow us to confirm and quantify the proposed unified scheme for the cluster radio halo emission.
 Primary versus secondary radio emission: The left side of Fig. 9 compares the synchrotron emission of primary CR electrons that were accelerated directly at structure formation shocks with that of secondary CR electrons that result from hadronic CR proton interactions with ambient gas protons.
-In cool core clusters, the azimuthally averaged secondary radio emission dominates the primary emission component for radii $r < 3R{\rm vir}$ .
-The smooth secondary component typically falls of at a radius $r \simeq 0.2R{\rm vir}$ which resembles the characteristics of observed radio mini halos as observed e.g. in the Perseus cluster (Pedlar et al. 1990) or RX J1347.5-1145 (Gitti et al. 2007).
+In cool core clusters, the azimuthally averaged secondary radio emission dominates the primary emission component for radii $r < 3R{\rm vir}$.
+The smooth secondary component typically falls of at a radius $r \simeq 0.2 R{\rm vir}$ which resembles the characteristics of observed radio mini halos as observed e.g. in the Perseus cluster (Pedlar et al. 1990) or RX J1347.5-1145 (Gitti et al. 2007).
 Our model predicts diffuse secondary radio emission in virtually every cool core cluster.
-12
+Interestingly, our post-merging cluster g72a shows a transition from the secondary to the primary radio emission component towards the outer cluster regions triggered by the dynamical merger activity with strong shock waves traversing the cluster in order to thermalize the gas.
+These shock waves steepen as they break on